likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/labIntro4/04-DC1_ceph_cluster.md

 ## Lab exercises

-To save some time the RHCS ceph cluster and Ceph-Netrics is already deployed for you in DC1.
+To save some time the RHCS ceph cluster and Cephmetrics are already deployed for you in DC1.

 The bastion host is configured as a ceph client so you can check the status of the RHCS ceph cluster installed in dc1 using: